Efficient Eigen-updating for Spectral Graph Clustering: Graph Clustering

 The normalised Laplacian matrix is used in the spectral clustering approach of Ng et al. \cite{ng2001spectral}.
 The algorithm computes the Laplacian and then finds the $k$ smallest eigenvectors which are used for clustering in conjunction with the $k$-means algorithm, see Algorithm \ref{alg:normCluster}.
 The Laplacian matrix is often sparse and one can use power or Krylov subspace methods such as the Lanczos method to find the eigenvectors.
 There are several variants of Algorithm \ref{alg:normCluster}, such as that of \cite{shi2000normalized} which uses the so-called random walk Laplacian and clusters the smallest eigenvectors in a similar way.
 One of the motivations for these clustering methods is from the spectral relaxation of the minimisation of the normalised cut criterion.

 A naive approach to spectral clustering on a sequence of graphs has a large update cost due to the computation of the eigen-decomposition of $\tilde{\Lm}_t$ at each iteration $t$.
 A more efficient approach is to update relevant eigenvectors from one iteration to the next.
 In \cite{valgren2007incremental} the authors use the spectral clustering of \cite{ng2001spectral} however they do not update the eigenvectors incrementally but instead the clustering directly.
+In \cite{kong2011fast} the authors cluster using the unnormalised Laplacian matrix.
+Eigenvalues are updated and then clusters are modelled using a set of representative points (a similar strategy is used in \cite{yan2009fast} for example to cluster points in $\mathbb{R}^d$).
+The algorithm is potentially costly since it uses the full eigen-decomposition in conjunction with the eigen-gap heuristic to estimate the number of clusters.
+Furthermore, the solution is updated with the addition of vertices only, and not edges.
 The iterative clustering approach of \emph{Ning et al.} \cite{ning2010incremental,ning2007incremental} uses the spectral clustering method given in \cite{shi2000normalized} and updates eigenvectors incrementally.
 The algorithm incrementally updates the solution of the generalised eigenproblem $\Lm \vv = \lambda \Dm \vv$ by finding the derivatives on the eigenvalues/vectors with perturbations in all of the quantities involved.
 An iterative refinement algorithm is given for the eigenvalues and eigenvectors given a change in the edges or vertices of a graph.
 One then clusters the resulting $k$ smallest eigenvectors using $k$-means clustering.
 In order to limit errors which can build up cumulatively the authors recompute the eigenvectors after every $R$-th graph in the sequence.
-A modification of the algorithm is proposed in \cite{kong2011fast} which improves efficiency by modelling clusters using a set of representative points (a similar strategy is used in \cite{yan2009fast} for example to cluster points in $\mathbb{R}^d$).